parallel-markets/handbook/conduct/anti-corruption.md

 ## Record Keeping

 It is the Company's Anti-Corruption Policy to implement and maintain internal accounting controls based upon sound accounting principles.
 All accounting entries in the Company's books and records must be timely and accurately recorded and include reasonable detail to fairly reflect transactions.
-These accounting entries and the supporting documentation must be periodically reviewed to identify and correct discrepancies, errors, and omissions.
+These accounting entries and the supporting documentation must be periodically reviewed to identify and correct discrepancies, errors and omissions.

 ### Authorization for Transactions
 All transactions involving the provision of anything of value to a non-US government official must occur only with appropriate Company authorization.